Help! How can I Stop my Dog from Digging up my Yard?

 When your dog digs, it’s likely they are trying to catch something they have heard of smelt burrowing in the earth.

 Dogs may dig a hole to create a shelter.
-When dogs feel hot, they may attempt to dig a hole to rest in and escape the summer heat.
+When dogs feel hot, they may attempt to dig a hole to rest in and escaping the summer heat.

-They may also dig to shelter from other weather events, such as rain or a thunderstorm.
+They may also dig into sheltering from other weather events, such as rain or a thunderstorm.

-Sometimes if they are lacking specific minerals and vitamins from their diet, they may dig to find and eat certain types of soil.
+Sometimes, if they lack specific minerals and vitamins from their diet, they may dig to find and eat certain soil types.